xiaoxiaozhu123/pyIClab/README.md

 ```
 ### Note for Apple Silicon Users

-PyICLab currently does not support the ARM64 architecture directly.
-To use PyICLab on Apple Silicon, you are advised to build your Python3 environment using an x86 version of conda/miniconda.
+PyICLab currently DOES NOT support the ARM64 architecture directly.
+To use PyICLab on Apple Silicon, you are advised to build your Python3 environment using **an x86 version** of conda/miniconda.

 ## Dependencies